Maikxx/real-time-web-1819/README.md

 If they are wrong, instead of adding a `score` and `effort`, they are subtracted.

+Finally, for each group there is emitted an event with the help of [Nodes EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).
+This is being listened for when there is a socket connection of a group with that specific identifier, which in turn sends that groups updated `group_participants` back to the client with sockets.

 #### Signup

 1. User submitted data is validated on both the client and server.